cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Blocks in the schematic must not overlap.
 Overlapping blocks are detected and cause compilation error.

-Blocks larger than 1x1 are placed into the schematic in such a way that their lower-left corner is at the given coordinates.
+Elements larger than 1x1 are placed into the schematic in such a way that their lower-left corner is at the given coordinates.
 This makes it quite natural to design schematic starting in the lower left corner, i.e., from coordinates (0, 0), and building right and up (or up and right).

-Block position may also be negative (see [Origin and dimensions calculation](#origin-and-dimensions-calculation)).
+Element position may also be negative (see [Origin and dimensions calculation](#origin-and-dimensions-calculation)).

 Correctly positioning blocks, especially blocks larger than 1x1, can be a bit tricky.
 For more complex layouts, it is easier to create the schematic in Mindustry, decompile to Schemacode definition, and modify the resulting file.

-### Block array
+### Element arrays

-Block arrays are rectangular areas filled with blocks of the same type and configuration, without empty space.
-A block array always contains a block at the specified position (an _anchor block_).
-To create a block array, an array specification needs to be specified after the block position:
+Element arrays are rectangular areas filled with regions or blocks of the same type and configuration.
+An element array always contains the original element at the specified position (an _anchor element_).
+To create an element array, an array specification needs to be specified after the element position:

 ```
 <area-operator> (x, y) [<array-orientation>]